-time_delta 51 nfstime4 READ Smallest useful server time granularity. time_metadata 52 nfstime4 R/W The time of last meta-data modification of the object. time_modify 53 nfstime4 READ The time of last modification to the object. time_modify_set 54 settime4 WRITE Set the time of last modification to the object.
-SETATTR use only.
+RFC 3530 NF 'S version 4 Protocol April 2003 time_metadata 52 nfstime4 READ The time of last meta-data modification of the object. time_modify 53 nfstime4 READ The time of last modification to the object. time_modify_set 54 settime4 WRITE Set the time of last modification to the object.
+SETATTR use only. mounted_on_fileid 55 uint64 READ Like fileid, but if the target filehandle is the root of a filesystem return the fileid of the underlying directory.